-What does an AmeriCorps VISTA member do?
 The AmeriCorps VISTA program's major focus is building capacity in the community, rather than providing direct service.
 This entails helping organizations streamline their processes to be more efficient and sustainable.
 As a result, AmeriCorps VISTA members in the Survivor Link program will aim to streamline and standardize screening of and response to IPV disclosure across diverse settings as well as assist with the transition of leaving an abusive relationship and finding safe, independent housing.
-An AmeriCorps VISTA member serves 365 days and receives a modest living stipend.
-Contact Dr. Megan Lindsay Brown (firstname.lastname@example.org) for more details.
+An AmeriCorps VISTA member serves 365 days and receives a modest living stipend, as shown here.
+Contact Marina Jessop (firstname.lastname@example.org) for more details.

 We use AmeriCorps members throughout the state to provide direct services in non-profit agencies.
 Direct service work trains AmeriCorps member to identify, collaborate, and intervene with individuals in the community impacted by domestic violence; AmeriCorps members focus on work with individuals.
 Typically our AmeriCorps members provide 450 hours of service and align their time with an academic internship.
 The VISTA year of service requires members commit to 365 days of service focused specifically on capacity building.
-When a VISTA member takes on a year of service they are assigned to one or more special projects that help non-profits grow their capacity for domestic violence services; VISTAs focus on building programs and most often are recent graduates.
+When a VISTA member takes on a year of service they are assigned to one or more special projects that help community agencies grow their capacity for domestic violence services; VISTAs focus on building programs and most often are recent graduates.

 No. We do work with community members interested in National service and our VISTA positions are especially designed for those interested in a more intense service year.
 All potential applicants are welcome to contact the program and learn more.

-What are the financial benefits for serving with VISTA?
-Segal Education Award $6,095.00 Living Allowance $12,312.00
+- What are the benefits for serving with VISTA?